Rangers Reaction: What can Grilli, Lucroy do for the bullpen?

 Mike Napoli has 17 home runs this season.
 His average? .193, and he has company along those lines.
 Rougned Odor has 15 homers and is batting .213.
 Joey Gallo is batting .192 but with 21 home runs.

-Here’s some Rangers Reaction from a 7-5 loss to the Boston Red Sox in 11 innings.
+Here’s some Rangers Reaction from Monday’s 7-5 loss to the Boston Red Sox in 11 innings.

-1. Jason Grilli commanded a large media throng around his locker on his first day of his second go-round with the Rangers, who are looking everywhere affordable for a possible solution for the bullpen woes.
+1. Jason Grilli commanded a large media throng around his locker on the first day of his second go-round with the Rangers, who are looking everywhere affordable for a possible solution for the bullpen woes.

 Grilli, who entered with a 6.97 ERA after 20 2/3 innings, is thought to be the veteran presence the inexperienced bullpen is lacking.
 That hat-sized ERA is misleading, or that’s the hope.